NDIS support budgets: the basics

 Capacity building supports budget

-The capacity building supports budget has nine categories:
+The capacity building supports budget has 9 categories:

-- Support coordination – this is funding for an NDIS support coordinator to help with using your child’s plan.
+- Support coordination – this is funding for a support coordinator to help with using your child’s plan.

 - Improved living arrangements – this is funding to help your child find and maintain an appropriate place to live when they’re ready to live independently of you.